ybeye/fungalagentfinal/README.md

 The first run may download the configured local embedding model.
 No API key is required for the default Codex-bridge and local embedding path.
+Open the Gradio interface in your browser and test the system using questions like: What role do fungi play in decomposition?
+    What are mycorrhizal fungi?

 ## Codex Bridge